-This quarterly report contains statements that are forward-looking, such as statements relating to plans for future organic growth and other business development activities, as well as the impact of reimbursement trends, other capital spending and financing sources.
-Such forward-looking information involves important risks and uncertainties that could significantly affect anticipated results in the future and, accordingly, such results may differ from those expressed in any forward-looking statements made by or on behalf of the Company.
+This quarterly report contains includes statements of our expectations, intentions, plans, and beliefs that are forward-looking, such as constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
+Nonetheless, it is important for an investor to understand that these statements relating involve risks and uncertainties.
+These statements relate to plans for the discussion of our business strategies and our expectations concerning future organic growth operations, margins, profitability, liquidity, and other business development activities, capital resources as well as the impact analyses and other information that are based on forecasts of reimbursement trends, future results and estimates of amounts not yet determinable.
+We have used words such as "may" "will" "should" "expect" "intend" "plan" "anticipate" "believe" "think" "estimate" "seek" "expect" "predict" "could" "project" "potential" and other capital spending similar terms and financing sources.
+Such phrases, including references to assumptions, in this report to identify forward-looking information involves important statements.
+These forward-looking statements are made based on expectations and beliefs concerning future events affecting us and are subject to uncertainties, risks, and uncertainties factors relating to our operations and business environment, all of which are difficult to predict and many of which are beyond our control, that could significantly affect anticipated cause our actual results in the future and, accordingly, such results may to differ materially from those matters expressed in any or implied by these forward-looking statements made by or on behalf of the Company.
 These risks include the ability to engage effective sales representatives, the need to obtain U.S. Food and Drug Administration ("FDA") clearance and Certificate European ("CE") marking of new products, the acceptance of new products as well as existing products by doctors and hospitals, our dependence on the reimbursement from insurance companies for products sold or leased to our customers, acceptance of our products by health insurance providers for reimbursement, larger competitors with greater financial resources, the need to keep pace with technological changes, our dependence on third-party manufacturers to produce key components of our products on time and to our specifications, implementation of our sales strategy including a strong direct sales force, the impact of COVID-19 on our business, and other risks described herein and in our Annual Report on Form 10-K for the year ended December 31, 2022.

-These interim financial statements and the information contained in this Quarterly Report on Form 10-Q should be read in conjunction with the annual audited consolidated financial statements, and notes to consolidated financial statements, included in the Company's 2022 Annual Report on Form 10-K and subsequently filed reports, which have previously been filed with the Securities and Exchange Commission.
+statements.
+These interim financial statements and the information contained in this Quarterly Report on Form 10-Q should be read in conjunction with the annual audited consolidated financial statements, and notes to consolidated financial statements, included in the Company's 2022 2023 Annual Report on Form 10-K and subsequently filed reports, which have previously been filed with the Securities and Exchange Commission.